simoncarrignon/spreadrt/README.md

 ## Install the package

-To install the 'spread' package directly from this git repository you can:
+To install the 'spreadrt' package directly from this git repository you can:

 Clone the repository